-The new Panerai Radiomir Composite Black Seal 3 Days (PAM 505) seems to be based on the elegant Panerai Luminor Composite 3 Days (PAM 386) ceramic watch that was presented exactly two years ago.
-The new device features the same manufacture-made caliber, but is presented in a slightly larger, body of the same refined shape.
+The 2012 Panerai Radiomir Composite Black Seal 3 Days (PAM 505) is based on the ceramic Luminor Composite 3 Days (PAM 386) that was presented in October 2010.
+This version features the same manufacture-made caliber but is presented in a slightly larger body of the same classic “cushion” shape.

 The movement in question is, of course, the self-winding Panerai caliber P.9000.
 Composed of 197 parts, this movement features a double-barrel design and, thus, an increased power reserve of whole 72 hours (when fully wound, it will tick for no less than three days, even if left carelessly inside your desk drawer for a whole weekend.)